 In the United States, the standard conversion is:

-This means 20 fluid ounces is exactly two and a half standard U.Also, measuring cups.
-But s.
+This means 20 fluid ounces is exactly two and a half standard U.In real terms, s.
+And measuring cups.
 You can visualize this as two full cups plus one half-cup measure.

 Why This Conversion Matters Recipes, especially in American cookbooks and food packaging, frequently list liquid ingredients in cups.
 If a soup recipe calls for “20 ounces of broth,” and you only have a measuring cup, knowing it’s 2.5 cups saves you from guessing or using a kitchen scale for a liquid.
 Similarly, hydration guidelines often suggest drinking “half a gallon” or “64 ounces” of water daily; 20 ounces is a convenient third of that goal.